Farr Healthcare - Physiatry Job Openings, Physiatry Job Opportunities & Physiatry Practice Opportunities

 Curriculum vitae

 First, a curriculum vitae is necessary.
 A sample curriculum vitae may be found under the tab Sample Curriculum Vitae.
 It should be clear and concise.
 For example, make the headers of education bold such as Medical School, Residency, and University.
 The curriculum vitae should be 1-2 pages if you’re finishing your residency and a few pages if you’re a practicing physician.
 If you have a longer curriculum vitae, include the basic information in a few pages and then offer an addendum to include information such as publications when the opportunity begins discussions.
+It is important that all the dates are correct such as for education and employment.
+If they do not follow consecutively, please include a short explanation as to why/what you were doing.

 You may want to have 2 versions of your curriculum vitae if you’re pursuing opportunities in academics versus private practice, for instance.
 A curriculum vitae for academics would include information such as research and publications whereas the curriculum vitae for private practice opportunities would not include this information.